Khyrat7/Microsoft-Access-VBA/README.md

 1-  SharePoint is my back-end for my application which provide a URL pointing to the attachments field.
 SharePoint only provide 1 field per table to contain
     attachment/s.
-(I don't recommend using SharePoint as a back-end database).
+(I don't recommend using SharePoint as a back-end database for security reasons i've faced but it can be a good source of data).

 2- I'm using SQL statements to render the required data from my SharePoint table, but you should be able to provide a SQL or rst from a local database of online or even a table in
     your access file.